Skip to main content

 The Big Picture

-Applications communicate to Atlas Search through the same mechanism as all other requests: an aggregation pipeline through a MongoDB driver.
+Applications communicate to MongoDB Search through the same mechanism as all other requests: an aggregation pipeline through a MongoDB driver.

 big picture